Using testimonials as blog content in 2021

 Customer Feedback - Testimonials can be a great way to add credibility to blog content.

 Testimonials can be a great way to add credibility to blog content in 2023.
 According to Smart Blogger, good testimonials should include the person’s full name and photo, their company name, what they do, and four elements: clarity, purposefulness, positivity, and specificity.
-[1] Content Marketing Institute suggests using a carousel to display a series of testimonials in the sidebar of a blog, or writing case studies to provide more detailed analyses of specific instances.
+[1] Content Marketing Institute suggests using a carousel to display a series of testimonials in the sidebar of a blog or writing case studies to provide more detailed analyses of specific instances.
 [2] ClearVoice recommends proactively contacting customers and making it easy for them to contribute.
 [3]

 According to BrightLocal, 80% of consumers received requests from local businesses to leave a review in 2022, and 65% did leave reviews in response to business requests.
 [4] Additionally, Strategic Factory found that using customer testimonials regularly can generate approximately 62% more revenue.
 [5] Power Reviews found that customer testimonials placed alongside more expensive items increased conversion rates 380%, and Harvard Business found that increasing a business’s Yelp rating by one star can increase revenue by 5-9%.
 [6]